-The tool is intended to help you decide whether you are eligible to make contributions to an Individual Retirement Account (IRA) for a particular tax year and, if so, whether a Roth or traditional IRA is best for you.
+The IRA Max Out Tool is intended to help you decide whether you are eligible to make contributions to an Individual Retirement Account (IRA) for a particular tax year and, if so, whether a Roth or traditional IRA is best for you.
 If you provide us with inaccurate or incomplete information about contributions that you have made to non-Betterment accounts, our recommendations will not reflect your personal situation.

 In some cases, it may be better to fully fund an employer-sponsored retirement plan before funding an IRA.
 For guidance on that choice, please use our retirement savings advice found in Retirement goals.
 If your employer plan—such as a 401(k)—includes a match, we generally recommend contributing to your 401(k) before contributing to IRAs.

-This tool does not consider the impact of Requirement Minimum Distributions or early withdrawal penalties that may apply to IRAs.
+This Tool does not consider the impact of Required Minimum Distributions or early withdrawal penalties that may apply to IRAs.

-To prevent possible over-contribution penalties, this tool limits your total suggested IRA contributions to the amount you input in the income text field.
-As a result, the tool may understate the amount you can actually contribute.
+To prevent possible over-contribution penalties, this Tool limits your total suggested IRA contributions based on the amount you input in the income text field.
+As a result, the Tool may understate the amount you can actually contribute.

-Our recommendations do not factor in any IRA contributions your spouse has made.
-Such contributions could further limit the total amount you may contribute to your own IRAs because your combined contributions cannot exceed your combined earned income.
+This Tool does not factor in any IRA contributions your spouse has made.
+Such contributions could further limit the total amount you may contribute to your own IRA because your combined contributions cannot exceed your combined earned income.

-This tool does not address whether your IRA contribution is tax deductible and should not be considered personal tax advice.
-Contact a qualified tax advisor to understand your personal tax situation.
+This Tool does not address whether your IRA contribution is tax deductible and should not be considered personal tax advice, as Betterment is not a tax advisor.
+You should contact a qualified tax advisor to understand your personal tax situation.